khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 [^unread]: Especially the bit about marking emails as unread.
 I do this all the time!
 [^saaswebapps]: [Freshdesk](http://freshdesk.com/), [Front](https://frontapp.com/) and [Zendesk](http://www.zendesk.com/)
 [^aboutpage]: If you've read this far, you probably understand that I like nitpicking.
 Benefits of a french education.
 Anyway, it would be nice to have a link to a brief "About us/History of the company" page.
 It's important for the reader to know that this is not a fly-by-night operation.
+[^gmailuse]: This also applies to using Gmail or Outlook.
+The hidden cost of using Outlook for a single user is probably 100$/month but it increases significantly (read: non-linearly) with the number of users.